Corp-i1/docs/README.md

 To get started follow the instructions in the documentation of the [projects](/Projects) you like the look of.

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License.
-See the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the **MPL-2.0 with a No Resale Clause**.

+You are free to use, modify, and distribute the software. **Businesses and individuals can use it**, including in commercial activities.
+However, **you may not sell, repackage, or monetize the software itself**.

+See the [LICENSE](LICENSE.md) file for full terms.